Hybrid RF-VLC system could reduce power consumption in wireless networks

 Wireless internet supports the daily activities of countless people worldwide, ranging from their professional communications to internet browsing and the streaming of movies or TV series.
 This spiking demand for wireless internet access goes hand in hand with greater power consumption, which in turn contributes to carbon emissions worldwide.

 Future wireless networks should be able to support the high computational demands of many modern applications and internet services, while limiting power consumption.
-Some researchers have thus been developing energy efficient techniques supporting communication between devices and the sharing of media or other information online.
+Some researchers have thus been developing energy efficient techniques supporting between devices and the sharing of media or other information online.

 Researchers at Central University (CU), IIDM and CU J&K in India recently developed a new hybrid approach that merges VLC with RF communication.
-Their proposed hybrid solution, introduced in a paper published in IEEE Transactions on Green Communications and Networking, could enable reliable communication in indoor environments with a high data transmission rate, while consuming less energy.
+Their proposed hybrid solution, introduced in a paper published in IEEE Transactions on Green Communications and Networking, could enable reliable communication in with a high data transmission rate, while consuming less energy.

-“There is a need to decrease the carbon footprint in the atmosphere and also make the network safe and reliable,” Haneet Kour, Rakesh Kumar Jha and Sanjeev Jain wrote in their paper.
+“There is a need to decrease the in the atmosphere and also make the network safe and reliable,” Haneet Kour, Rakesh Kumar Jha and Sanjeev Jain wrote in their paper.
 “We propose a hybrid system of RF (Radio Frequency) and VLC (Visible Light Communication) for indoor communication that can provide communication along with illumination with less power consumption.
 The hybrid network is viable as it utilizes power with respect to the user demand and maintains the required Quality of Service (QoS) and Quality of Experience (QoE) for a particular application in use.”

 The wireless communication system devised by this team of researchers has two key components: a transmitter and a receiver module.
 These two modules are physically separate from each other, yet they are connected via a VLC channel.